hanabi/hanabi.github.io/docs/level_19/ignitions.md

 ### Double Ignition

 - Right now, there are no moves that trigger a single *Ignition*.
 - Instead, several types of "useless" clues trigger a *Double Ignition*.
+These different types are listed below.
 - When a *Double Ignition* is triggered, it means that two players on the team need to blind-play their *Finesse Position* card as any playable card.
   - *Double Ignition* does not necessarily have to be on the next two players.
 It can be on anyone.
 - In most circumstances, a *Double Ignition* should be clear.
 This is because the two players that have a playable card will each see that the clue giver should have clued the other playable card directly (instead of giving a "useless" clue).